Welcome to the website of the Cariboo Placers Mining & Exploration Co.

 All testing to date indicates the presence of gold and PMG elements with the gold showing a consistent 93% purity, the highest throughout the Cariboo region.

-*NOTE: PROPERTY DOES NOT INCLUDE MINING EQUIPMENT.
+*NOTE: PROPERTIES DO NOT INCLUDE MINING EQUIPMENT.

 (Click on image to increase size)